stefan-jeitler/change-blog/ReadMe.md

 The simplest approach that came to mind was to create the concrete presenter in the controller
 and pass it to the interactor through the input boundary.
 This introduced a depedency from controllers to presenters
-and the controller decide which presenters to use.
+and the controller decide which presenter to use.

 Maybe I can't see it but let controllers know about presenters is not that bad in my opinion.
 However, you might wonder why not inject presenters?